 Check out this quick video of a dog “sleep talking”:

-Changes in sleeping habits may be caused by a change in diet.
-A low-quality diet can slow a dog down because the food does not provide him with the nutrients he needs for energy.
+- A low-quality diet — it can slow a dog down because the food does not provide him with the nutrients he needs for energy.
 Some pet foods contain ingredients that are hard to digest, forcing your pet to spend more energy digesting the food and less energy playing fetch with you.

-As for puppies, well, they are babies — they are going to sleep a lot (again, an average of around 18 hours per day).
-But if you are worried that your pup is sleeping too much, have him checked by a veterinarian, too, to rule out any health problems, such as a simple infection.
+As for puppies, well, they are babies — they are going to sleep a lot.
+But if you are worried that your pup is sleeping too much, get him checked by a vet, too, to rule out any health problems.

 Don’t Miss: How Long Do Cats Sleep?